rniswon/alameda/ReadMe_lowerGSFLOWupperPRMS.txt

 Tried leaving FINF multiplier alone, increasing PET to 0.005, and leaving VKS and SURFK multipliers alone - now GWET is too low by 11%, UZF recharge is too high by 2%, and the percent discrepancy in the water budget is -18%.

-Tried leaving FINF multiplier alone, increasing PET to 0.006, and leaving VKS and SURFK multipliers alone -
+Tried leaving FINF multiplier alone, increasing PET to 0.006, and leaving VKS and SURFK multipliers alone - now GWET is too low by 11%, UZF recharge is too high by 2%, and the percent discrepancy in the water budget is -18%.

+Run 9:
+Experimental, not used, run 10 is based off of run 8

+Run 10:
+Rich lowered reservoir outflows to lower steady state lake stages

+Run 11:
+Changed DIS, LAK, and SFR files in order to match up lake min/max elevations with cell bottom elevations